austin362667/gpu-100-days/day-2.md

 - The **Graph Layer** streamlines your model's operations and eliminates wasteful computations.
 - The **Kernel Layer** squeezes every drop of performance from the hardware.

 Miss any layer, and your system will have bottlenecks.
-It's like having a Ferrari engine in a horse-drawn carriage—the potential is there, but the system design limits performance.
+It's like having a Ferrari engine in a horse-drawn carriage, meaning the potential is there, but the system design limits performance.

 Our challenge starts in the kernel layer, where we'll learn to write high-performance GPU code.
 This high-level map gives us context for where our work fits in the bigger picture.